Gemcitabine Hydrochloride Alone or With M6620 in Treating Patients With Recurrent Ovarian, Primary Peritoneal, or Fallopian Tube Cancer

 - Life expectancy of greater than 6 months

-- Within 2 weeks prior to initiation of study treatment: Total bilirubin within normal institutional limits
+- Total bilirubin within normal institutional limits (within 2 weeks prior to initiation of study treatment)

-- Confirmation of availability of FFPE tumor specimen with adequate tumor tissue (either one paraffin embedded tissue block OR 10 5-micron unstained slides from the block on regular (non-plus) slides and 1 hematoxylin and eosin [H&E] slide)
+- Confirmation of availability of a formalin-fixed, paraffin-embedded (FFPE) tumor specimen with adequate tumor tissue (either one paraffin embedded tissue block OR 10 5-micron unstained slides from the block on regular [non-plus] slides and 1 hematoxylin and eosin [H&E] slide)

 - At least 4 weeks since major surgery or radiation therapy

-- Women of child-bearing potential must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation, and 6 months after completion of study; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately
+- The effects of M6620 (VX-970) on the developing human fetus are unknown; for this reason and because deoxyribonucleic acid (DNA) damage inhibitors as well as other therapeutic agents used in this trial are known to be teratogenic, women of child-bearing potential must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation, and 6 months after completion of study; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately

 - Ability to understand and the willingness to sign a written informed consent document